Oprah Winfrey: Romantic history

 Winfrey's high school sweetheart Anthony Otey recalled an innocent courtship that began in Winfrey's senior year of high school, from which he saved hundreds of love notes; Winfrey conducted herself with dignity and was a model student.
 The two spoke of getting married, but Otey claimed to have always secretly known that Winfrey was destined for a far greater life than he could ever provide.
-She broke up with him on Valentine's Day of her senior year.Mair (1999), p.
-31.
+She broke up with him on Valentine's Day of her senior year.

 In 1971, several months after breaking up with Otey, Winfrey met William "Bubba" Taylor at Tennessee State University.
-According to CBS journalist George Mair, Taylor was Winfrey's "first intense, to die for love affair".
+According to CBS journalist George Mair, Taylor was Winfrey's "first intense, to-die-for love affair".
 Winfrey helped get Taylor a job at WVOL, and according to Mair, "did everything to keep him, including literally begging him on her knees to stay with her".
 Taylor, however, was unwilling to leave Nashville with Winfrey when she moved to Baltimore to work at WJZ-TV in June 1976.
 "We really did care for each other," Winfrey would later recall.
 "We shared a deep love.
 A love I will never forget."

 In the 1970s, Winfrey had a romantic relationship with John Tesh.
 Biographer Kitty Kelley claims that Tesh split with Winfrey over the pressures of an interracial relationship.

 When WJZ-TV management criticized Winfrey for crying on air while reporting tragedies and were unhappy with her physical appearance (especially when her hair fell out as a result of a bad perm), Winfrey turned to reporter Lloyd Kramer for comfort.
 "Lloyd was just the best," Winfrey would later recall.
 "That man loved me even when I was bald!
 He was wonderful.
 He stuck with me through the whole demoralizing experience.
 That man was the most fun romance I ever had."

 According to Mair, when Kramer moved to NBC in New York, Winfrey had a love affair with a married man who had no intention of leaving his wife.
 Winfrey would later recall: "I'd had a relationship with a man for four years.
 I wasn't living with him.
 I'd never lived with anyone—and I thought I was worthless without him.
 The more he rejected me, the more I wanted him.
 I felt depleted, powerless.
 At the end, I was down on the floor on my knees groveling and pleading with him".
 Winfrey became so depressed that on September 8, 1981, she wrote a suicide note to best friend Gayle King instructing King to water her plants.
 "That suicide note had been much overplayed" Winfrey told Ms. magazine.
 "I couldn't kill myself.
 I would be afraid the minute I did it, something really good would happen and I'd miss it."